City of SP will require proof of vaccination for entry to events with more than 500 people as of this Wednesday | São Paulo

 If you do not have access to the app, it is also possible to present the physical proof that is delivered at the time of immunization.

-The State Health Department also offers proof of vaccination in digital format through the Poupatempo Digital application.
-(Learn how to download here).
+The State Department of Health also offers proof of vaccination in digital format through the Poupatempo Digital application (learn how to download here).

 On Monday (23), Nunes announced that the receipt would be mandatory for all bars, restaurants and malls in the city, which generated a negative reaction from the sector.